GOTI PTY LTD TERMS AND CONDITIONS

 -

-(a) the other party fails to pay any amount due under these Terms and Conditions on the due date for payment and remains in
+(a) the other party fails to pay any amount due under these Terms and Conditions on the due date for payment and remains in default not less than 14 days after being notified in writing to make such payment;

 -